rpcme/aws-and-infineon-xmc4800-workshop/Lab1.md

 When you install and setup Git, you will be able to clone repositories as well as perform ```diff``` and ```status``` operations in the local source tree that will help you understand what has changed in the source over time.

-On Mac OSX, Git is already installed on your system.

 On Windows, install [Git for Windows](https://gitforwindows.org/), which includes the MINGW shell environment that integrates nicely with the Windows environment.
 This will enable you to use Python 2.7 from the command line within a UNIX-like environment, which will simplify working through the labs.

 #### SEGGER J-Link Software and Documentation pack for Windows